-Council and Committee members' fees and expenses
+Council and Committee members' fees and expenses (subject to audit)

-During the year, the Chair of HCPC was remunerated on an annual basis at a rate of £65,000.
-Council members and Committee Chairs were paid a salary of £12,000 and £14,000 respectively for attendance at Council meetings or Committee meetings, and meetings attended on behalf of the HCPC.
-Independent Committee member remuneration remained as a daily rate of £341 (2018-19: £341).
+During the year, the Chair of HCPC was remunerated on an annual basis at a rate of $\pounds 65,000$ .
+Council members and Committee Chairs were paid a salary of $\pounds 12,000$ and $\pounds 14,000$ respectively for attendance at Council meetings or Committee meetings, and meetings attended on behalf of the HCPC.
+Independent Committee member remuneration remained as a daily rate of $\pounds 341$ (2018-19: $\pounds 341$ ).
 Expenses are payable for travelling and subsistence costs to reimburse the out-of-pocket expenses incurred, within the parameters set out in the Council and Committee members' expenses policy.

 Council and Committee member fees including salary totalling £222,160 (2018-19, £141,335) were paid and accrued to 21 members (2018-19, 20 members), including the independent members who are not also members of the Council.
 The significant difference is primarily due to Council and Committee members being remunerated on an annual basis compared to a daily rate for attendance in 2018-19.
 Benefits-in-kind with a total taxable value of £37,000 (2018-19, £35,800) were paid to Council and Committee members.
 The only benefits are travel and expenses claimed by Council and Committee members for travelling to meetings at the HCPC's offices in London, which are covered by a PAYE Settlement Agreement with HMRC.
 The gross taxable value of home-to-London travel and expenses is disclosed (to the nearest £100) in the following table in the column headed "Expenses".
-This column does not include Council members' expenses for travel to other locations, which are paid by the HCPC in accordance with the Council and Committee members' expenses for travel to a daily employed to the total by the HCPC in accordance with the Council and Committee members' expenses policy, and are not a taxable benefit.
+This column does not include Council members' expenses for travel to other locations, which are paid by the HCPC in accordance with the Council and Committee members' expenses policy, and are not a taxable benefit.

 The fees for the period 1 April 2019 to 31 March 2020 for Council and Committee members paid and accrued were as follows.
+This table has been subject to audit.